||France, Italy, Switzerland

 Hiking Trip Summary

-The Mont Blanc Massif, composed of Mont Blanc (15,536′) the highest peak in Western Europe and a flank of impressively spectacular peaks and glaciers, uniquely straddles the borders of France, Italy, and Switzerland.
+The Mont Blanc Massif, composed of Mont Blanc ( at 15,776′, the highest peak in Western Europe) and a flank of impressively spectacular peaks and glaciers, uniquely straddles the borders of France, Italy, and Switzerland.
 Rich in alpine history and cultural diversity, this region has been attracting mountaineers and hikers the world over for nearly two hundred years.

-Circling the base of the magnificent Mont Blanc Range, the route wanders through alpine meadows, over barren passes, into small hamlets, and beneath gigantic glaciers.
-During our 12 day tour you will view Mont Blanc and its surrounding peaks, glaciers and alpine valleys from three different countries as you hike in the French Alps, Swiss Alps and Italian Alps.
+Circling the base of the magnificent Mont Blanc Range, our self-guided Tour du Mont Blanc trips wanders through alpine meadows, over barren passes, into small hamlets, and beneath gigantic glaciers.
+During your self-guided tour, you will view Mont Blanc and its surrounding peaks, glaciers and alpine valleys from three different countries as you hike in the French Alps, Swiss Alps, and Italian Alps.

 - This itinerary represents one of many possibilities.
-There are many variations depending on your time frame and level of hiking ability.
+There are many variations possinble, depending on your timeframe and level of hiking ability.
 Please contact us if you would like a more detailed itinerary including elevation gain, loss, distance and additional information.

 Day 1: Independent travel to Chamonix, France.
-Chamonix is home a dazzling array of many of the highest peaks in the Alps including Mont Blanc (15,860′).
+Chamonix is home to a dazzling array of many of the highest peaks in the Alps, including Mont Blanc (15,776′).

-Day 4: Departing, you begin a steady climb to the Croix de la Bonhomme and to the Col des Fours (8,960′.)
+Day 4: Departing your accomodation, you begin a steady climb to the Croix de la Bonhomme and to the Col des Fours (8,960′).
 From here a 20-minute detour takes you to the highest point of the tour, Tete des Nord Fours (9,045′).
-Weather permitting there is an expansive 360-degree view.
-After a long descent passing though the Ville des Glacier and perhaps stopping to buy some Beaufort cheese at a farm, you end your day at the remote and lively Refuge des Mottets.
+Weather permitting, there is an expansive 360-degree view.
+After a long descent passing through the Ville des Glacier and perhaps stopping to buy some Beaufort cheese at a farm, you end your day at the remote and lively Refuge des Mottets.

 - An alternate route is to hike to Chapieux and stay in a hiker’s hostel and resume the hike as below.

 Day 5: Today’s hike brings you to the Italian border at the Col de la Seigne (8,300′).
-Hiking down the Val Veny, the Italian side of the Mont Blanc massif and Mont Blanc itself dominates the scene with its myriad of glaciers and towering rocky peaks.
+Hiking down the Val Veny, the Italian side of the Mont Blanc massif and Mont Blanc itself dominate the scene, with myriad glaciers and towering rocky peaks.
 Hike to La Visaille.
 Transfer by private taxi to your hotel in Courmayeur, Italy.
 This transfer is included in the cost of the trip, and we will make arrangements for you to be met at La Visaille.
 Dinner on your own.

 - From either Chapieux or Mottets it is possible to hike to Rifugio Maison Vieille.
 This adds another wonderful day and a half of hiking before arriving in the village of Courmayeur.